Formulation and convergence of the finite volume method for conservation laws on spacetimes with boundary: Introduction

 \section{Introduction}

-The mathematical study of weak solutions to hyperbolic conservation laws on curved manifolds was initiated by LeFloch and co-authors almost ten years ago \cite{ABL,ALO,BL07,LeFlochOkutmustur2}, and this subject extended in several directions \cite{BL,BLM1,BCHL09,BFL09,Gie09,GM14,KMS15,LM14,LM13}.
+The mathematical study of weak solutions to hyperbolic conservation laws on curved manifolds was initiated by LeFloch and co-authors about ten years ago \cite{ABL,ALO,BL07,LeFlochOkutmustur2}, and this subject extended in several directions \cite{BL,BLM1,BCHL09,BFL09,Gie09,GM14,KMS15,LM14,LM13}.
 The main motivation comes from geophysical fluid dynamics (in which the problems are posed on a curved surface such as the sphere) and general relativity (in which the Einstein-Euler equations are expressed on a manifold whose metric is one of the unknowns).
 The class of hyperbolic conservation laws provides a simplified, yet very challenging, model on which one can develop fundamental techniques and understand aspects of nonlinear wave propagation and shock formation on manifolds.

-In the present paper, we built upon the work by LeFloch and Okusmustur \cite{LeFlochOkutmustur2} and consider conservation laws whose flux is expressed as a family of differential forms.
+In the present paper, we built upon the work by LeFloch and Okutmustur \cite{LeFlochOkutmustur2} and consider conservation laws whose flux is expressed as a family of differential forms.
 Let $M$ be an oriented, smooth $(n+1)$-dimensional manifold endowed with a smooth family of $n$-forms $\omega=\omega(u)$ which we refered to as a {\it flux field}.
 The conservation law of interest then reads \bel{claw} d(\omega(u))=0, \ee where $d$ denotes the exterior derivative and in which the unknown $u: M \to \RR$ is a scalar field defined on this manifold.

-The study of weak solutions to this type of equations started in Ben-Artzi and LeFloch~\cite{BL07} for the class of equations \bel{Riemann} \del_t u + \operatorname{div}_g f(u) =0, \qquad M= \mathbb{R}_+ \times N, \ee where $N$ is a closed, oriented manifold endowed with a Riemannian metric $g$ and $f$ is a prescribed family of flux vector fields on $N$.
+The study of weak solutions to hyperbolic equations on manifolds was initiated in Ben-Artzi and LeFloch~\cite{BL07} for the class of equations \bel{Riemann} \del_t u + \operatorname{div}_g (f(x,u)) =0, \qquad M= \mathbb{R}_+ \times N, \ee where $N$ is a closed, oriented manifold endowed with a Riemannian metric $g$ and $f$ is a prescribed family of flux vector fields on $N$.
 In a local coordinate system $(t,x^1,\dots, x^n)$ associated with the basis of tangent vectors $\del_t, \del_{x^1},\dots, \del_{x^n}$, we can express any vector field $f$ by its coefficients $f_i$, i.e.~one sets $f(u)=\sum_i f_i(u) \del_{x^i}$.
 The Riemannian metric can be expressed as $g_{ij}:= g(\del_{x^i},\del_{x^j})$, so that

 where $|g|$ denotes the absolute value of the determinant of $(g_{ij})$.